sabeiro/spiega/markdown/agent_naming.md

 ![attention_init](../f/f_gen/attention_evolution.png "attention map")
 _evolution of attention over time, the focus on digits drops over time, the agent is then learning to avoid losing life focusing on the bottom._

+We insert additional scores as output which will depend directly from an action and study the activation for that specific action: